Microsoft To Revamp Windows 10 UI With Upcoming 'Project Neon' Update, Leaked Images Show

 In Groove, once the user starts scrolling (obviously now more interested in the contents of the scroll area than in the contents of the description pane), the top part of the UI collapses so that the description goes away.
 The animation keeps it from being so jarring.
 Simultaneously, it ensures that the smallest scroll action only moves the content as far as expected (instead of suddenly having a differ

-When you can't provide substance (Score:4, Insightful)
+When you can't provide substance (Score:5, Insightful)

-Lipstick On A Pig (Score:2, Offtopic)
+Lipstick On A Pig (Score:5, Insightful)

 It is on topic.
 The whole data mining bullshit is the huge white elephant in the Windows 10 room that won't go away.